CompTIA Exam Objective Review: The RAID Solutions

 The more significant CompTIA exam objectives addressing RAID are:

-A+ Exam 220-901 Main Domain 1.0 Hardware – Sub-objective 4.2 Given a scenario, troubleshoot hard drives and RAID arrays with appropriate tools.
+Main Domain 5.0 Hardware and Network Troubleshooting: Sub-objective 5.3 Given a scenario, troubleshoot hard drives and RAID arrays.